-A technique used for dealing with outliers.
+A technique for minimizing the impact of outliers.
 Trimming removes values in the tails of a distribution in the sense that trimmed values are ignored in further computations.
-This is achieved by setting the tails to NULL.
+Trimming is achieved by setting the tails to NULL.

 unstructured data

 Images, audio, video, geospatial mapping data, and documents or text data are collectively known as unstructured data.
 Oracle Data Mining supports the mining of unstructured text data.